mamba2410/reverse-pokewalker/README.md

 - A full emulator to run the pokewalker software on.
 - Custom hardware that emulates the pokewalker with extra features.
 (Raspberry Pi/Arduino app?)

-Documentation/findings can be found in the `docs` folder of this repo.
+Documentation/findings can be found in the `docs/` directory of this repo.
-Dumps can be found in the `dumps` directory.
+Dumps can be found in the `dumps/` directory.
-They are then separated into binary files and ascii hex files.
+The dumps can be read as a binary file (.bin), a hex file (.txt) or as an image (.png).
+The images look best at the 16-pixel width.

-Currently, the 'main' ROM is `sentret-screen-off-5ms-1`.
+Currently, the 'main' ROM is `64k-full-rom.txt`.

 ----

 ## What's Known
-Curently have a ROM dump.
-The dump contains no code but does contain images used by the 'walker.
-I don't know where the code is stored.

-The main MCU is a Renesas H8/38606F chip with 48K flash ROM and 2K RAM.
+- The main MCU is a Renesas H8/38606F chip with 48K flash ROM and 2K RAM.
-Either I have read the wrong EEPROM or there is a separate EEPROM somewhere else with the boot code in it.
+- The code is stored in the internal 48K MCU flash.
+- The images are stored on the external 64K eeprom.
+- Most text is stored as an image file on 64k ROM, except dynamic data like response text.
+- Most images are stored as two 1-bit images, which are then presumably overlayed to give a 3-tone image.
+Probably a similar system to the gen 1 character sprites.

-See `ROM-Dump.md` for more info.
+See `docs/` for more info.

 ## To Be Done
 - Analyse ROM dump